OLUKAYODE365/COFEE-SALES-PROJECT/README.md

 **Methodology:**

--Data Collection: Gathering logs and company sales records -Data Cleansing/Sorting: To remove duplicate values and unwanted variables
+- Data Collection: Gathering logs and company sales records
+- Data Cleansing/Sorting: To remove duplicate values and unwanted variables
 - Analysis: Using Pivot Table, and Pivot Chats to extract meaningful information.
-Visualization Dashboard: was employed for a simple, summary and insightful representation analysis.
+- Visualization Dashboard: was employed for a simple, summary and insightful representation analysis.

 DATA SOURCE
 This dataset was sourced and  downloaded online as XLT & PDF file, for project and academy purposes.